cliveyg/poptape-reviews/README.md

-Reviews microservice written in Go
+Reviews microservice written in Go using the Gorm ORM and Gin framework.

 This microservice validates and stores review data in a Postgres database.
 Each review is unique per auction and user. i.e. a user cannot leave more